 As Grossmont Middle College students, this will not be your typical high school honors literature course.
 This course will be formatted and will function much like a college literature course.
 In many ways, these courses feel like book clubs where the focus is on YOUR interpretation, experience, and interaction with the text, rather than a prescribed notion of what is right or wrong.
-I typically do not utilize quizzes, as I am not concerned with memorization, but there will be extensive discussion, reflection, and analysis.
+There will not be quizzes, as I am not concerned with memorization, but there will be extensive discussion, reflection, and analysis.